TN 49 (02-16)

 SI 00501.152 Determining Whether Two Individuals Are Holding Themselves Out as a Married Couple

-A. Determining if two individuals are holding themselves out as a married couple
+A. When to use these instructions to determine whether two individuals are holding themselves out as a married couple

 B. When not to develop for holding out